Data for young people by age, gender, region and disability for October 2020 to September 2021.

-- Overall, the proportion of 16 to 18 year olds who are NEET had been gradually decreasing between 2011 and 2017, but increased slightly in the last two years.
-The size of this increase varies depending on the source used.
+- There was a small gradual decrease in the proportion of 16 to 18 year olds who were NEET between 2011 and 2017.
+This proportion then increased between 2017 and 2019 before falling again in 2020.
+The size of the changes in recent years varies depending on the source used.

 19 to 24 year olds

-- After the start of the 2008 recession, the proportion of 19 to 24 who were NEET saw a large increase from 17.4% in 2008 to around 22% to 23% between 2009 and 2012.
-It then decreased each subsequent year up to 2017.
+- After the start of the 2008 recession the proportion of 19 to 24 who were NEET saw a large increase from 17.4% in 2008 to around 22% to 23% from 2009 to 2012, decreasing in each subsequent year up to 2017.
 The decrease was driven by increased labour market activity, with participation in education and training remaining fairly stable.

 - Statistical first release ‘Participation of young people in education and the labour market’ using education data sources and the Annual Population Survey.